 Poor cameras.
 If you do everything necessary to get a good shot, but it still comes out poorly, it may be time to upgrade.

 The wrong camera.
 Not every camera is capable of taking certain shots.
 For instance, getting good pictures of a NASCAR race may not be possible with a point and shoot camera.
-The same is true of other specialty types of photographs, such as macro and wildlife photos.
+The same is true of other specialty types of photographs, such as macro and wildlife.
 If you really want to take those kinds of pictures, it may be time for an upgrade.

 Bad technique.
 Many camera users are guilty of this.
 In fact, you should definitely try to “fix” this before abandoning your camera for a new model.
 The one most common problem comes from the way the shutter button is pressed.
 There is a right way and a wrong way.
 To get the best results, push the shutter button down part way and allow the camera to focus, then take the shot by simply pressing it the rest of the way.
-DO NOT jam your finger down on the button.
+Do not jam your finger down on the button.
 This will result in a blurred picture most of the time.

 2. Change the number

 Simply said, take more pictures.
-Do not rely on the first shot if you can take another.
+Don’t rely on the first shot if you can take another.
 Sometimes this is not possible, like when the subject is your child and she has moved on to the next cute pose.
 Even if you check the viewfinder to see what the picture you took looks like, take more.
 You might be in for a big surprise when you transfer your shots to the computer and find that the picture is too blurry or there was an uninvited participant walking into the frame of the photo (and you didn’t notice him when you previewed the shot in the viewfinder).
 Lots of things can be wrong with a picture.
 The more photos you take, the more opportunities there are for getting a great shot.

 3. Change the mode selection button

 Take a walk on the wild side and take the camera off Auto.
 Sound a little extreme?
 As long as you take your pictures using the same camera settings, you will keep getting the same kind of shots you have been getting.
 Try a couple of different things to see the results.
 For instance, it’s easy to switch to one of the basic modes like “cloudy” or “sports.”
-This is YOU taking charge of your camera settings one small step at a time.
+This is you taking charge of your camera settings one small step at a time.
 Switch off the automatic flash, and you will see some immediate improvement in some pictures.
 Experiment with the settings when you have the time and if the photo is not a critical one.
 By all means, read the manual to see exactly what you can change on your camera to get different results.

 4. Change the composition